 PharmacyCheckerBlog will be maintained so that the public can benefit from the work we’ve done here and as a history of the events discussed above.
 It may be updated from time to time as part of an archival process.

 The editor and main contributor to the blog, Gabriel Levitt is president and co-founder of PharmacyChecker.com.
 Gabe is also the founder of Prescription Justice, a non-profit organization that works to end the crisis of high drug prices in America.
 Gabe has testified before Congress; published several op-eds, including in the New York Times, The Guardian, and The Nation; and submitted public comments to federal agencies, such as the U.S. Food and Drug Administration and the U.S. Patent and Trademark Office, all about the issues germane to this blog.
 He is president emeritus of the United Nations Association Brooklyn Chapter and on the Board of Advisors for Business Initiative for Health Policy.
 Gabe has a bachelor’s degree in Political Science and International Relations from Roger Williams University and a master’s degree in International Relations from American University.
 He lives in Brooklyn, NY, with his wife Rebecca, a psychiatric nurse practitioner, sons Casper, Max, and Wyatt – and a chihuahua named Cole Madison.
 Follow him on Twitter and LinkedIn.

 Kelly Ann Barnes, JD, former VP of the PharmacyChecker Verification Program

 Shivam Patel, PharmD, Director of the PharmacyChecker Verification Program

-Lucia Mueller, Director of Communications for PharmacyChecker
+Lucia Mueller, VP of Operations and Communications of PharmacyChecker